-Use an Insurance Credit Auction to Fund the Montana Board of Research and Commercialization Technology: Strategically investing in the most promising Montana photonics startup companies to generate a positive return on investment, increase tax revenue, and create jobs.
+Use an Insurance Credit Auction to Fund the Montana Board of Research and Commercialization Technology: Strategically invest in the most promising Montana photonics startup companies to generate a positive return on investment, increase tax revenue, and create jobs.

-Provide Scholarships and Fellowship Grants to Attract and Retain Top Photonics Students: Backing the best and brightest photonics students to attract world-class talent to Montana State University’s photonics program, where they can discover cutting-edge photonics technologies and applications.
+Provide Scholarships and Fellowship Grants to Attract and Retain Top Photonics Students: Back the best and brightest photonics students to attract world-class talent to Montana State University’s photonics program, where they can discover cutting-edge photonics technologies and applications.

-Introduce Lab Space and Equipment Sharing: Pooling lab resources and space for Montana’s leading photonics research university and technical college to unleash cost savings and add capacity to train additional photonics engineers, lab technicians, and scientists.
+Introduce Lab Space and Equipment Sharing: Pool lab resources and space for Montana’s leading photonics research university and technical college to unleash cost savings and add capacity to train additional photonics engineers, lab technicians, and scientists.

-Offer an Accelerated Optical Technician Training Program: Providing a one-year, intensive program to empower those Montanans changing careers to gain the technical skills and training necessary to enter the industry while minimizing their time out of the workforce.
+Offer an Accelerated Optical Technician Training Program: Provide a one-year, intensive program to empower those Montanans changing careers to gain the technical skills and training necessary to enter the industry while minimizing their time out of the workforce.